Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

      controller.isPanelExpanded();
 ```

-You can implement `IPanelViewInterface` interface if you want to be informed when the `PanelView` is collapsed/Expanded a by creating a class that implements the interface.
+You can implement `IPanelViewInterface` interface if you want to be informed when the `PanelView` is Collapsed/Expanded by creating a class that implements the interface.

 ```javascript
  	import com.kidoz.sdk.api.platforms.IPanelViewInterface;